maci0/gke-inference-from-scratch/part1.md

 ## Step 2: Understanding RDMA and Network Requirements

-Before we dive into setup, let's understand why RDMA networking is important for distributed inference.
+**Why RDMA matters for distributed inference:**

-When you're serving a 70B or 405B parameter model split across multiple GPUs and nodes, every millisecond of communication overhead matters.
-Traditional networking involves the CPU, context switches, and kernel processing, all adding latency.
-For models generating tokens at 50-100+ per second across distributed GPUs, these delays compound quickly, degrading throughput and user experience.
+Large language models (70B+ parameters) often don't fit on a single GPU.
+When tensor-parallel inference splits a model across multiple GPUs and nodes, inter-GPU communication becomes a bottleneck.
+Traditional TCP/IP networking routes data through the CPU and kernel: `GPU → System RAM → Kernel → Network → Remote Kernel → Remote RAM → GPU`.
+Each hop adds latency (50-100 microseconds) and CPU overhead.

-Remote Direct Memory Access (RDMA) allows one computer (or in this case GPU) to read and write directly into another's memory without involving the CPU.
-This drastically reduces latency and CPU overhead—turning what might be 50-100 microseconds of network delay into single-digit microseconds.
-For production inference serving hundreds or thousands of users, this translates directly to better economics: more requests per GPU-hour, lower latency percentiles, and ultimately, happier users and lower costs.
+Remote Direct Memory Access (RDMA) enables direct GPU-to-GPU communication without CPU involvement: `GPU → RDMA NIC → Network → Remote RDMA NIC → Remote GPU`.
+Latency drops to single-digit microseconds.
+For distributed inference serving concurrent users, this difference is significant: higher throughput, lower latency percentiles, and better GPU utilization.

 The A3 Ultra VMs with NVIDIA H200 GPUs support **GPUDirect RDMA**, it connects GPUs across nodes through RDMA over Converged Ethernet (RoCE). **RoCE** is a network protocol that allows RDMA to work over standard Ethernet networks, combining the low latency and high throughput of RDMA with the flexibility and scalability of Ethernet.
 These VMs use `Google's Titanium ML` network adapter based on NVIDIA's `ConnectX-7 NICs`, delivering up to 3.2 Tbps of non-blocking GPU-to-GPU bandwidth.
 This setup makes them ideal for high-performance distributed inference or training.